GPII/grunt-gpii/README.md

 * npm-install - This task installs or reinstalls a selection of dependencies from this project's package.json file.
 This is useful during development where perhaps only one dependency has been updated and a quick update is required.
 For example, the command `grunt npm-install:infusion` will just reinstall this project's `infusion` module.

 * lint - This task is an alias for the tasks `jshint` followed by `jsonlint`.
-This should be run in each GPII core project before each commit, to ensure that all .js and .json files pass linting.
+This should be run in each GPII core project before each pull request, to ensure that all .js and .json files pass linting.

 The `gpii-universal` task is suitable for running from the top level of our architecture-specific repositories, e.g. linux and windows.